 September 1, 1999 August 31, 2006

 - A person who, before August 1, 2000, held a teacher’s certificate granted by the teacher certification authorities in a jurisdiction outside of Nova Scotia, may be assessed and granted teacher certification in accordance with the regulations and standards in effect in Nova Scotia, as of July 31, 2000 (See Section 33(2a) ).

 - Pursuant to the above, the common entry level certificate is a Teacher’s Certificate Class 5 (TC5) (See Section 28).
 In that regard, an approved Bachelor’s degree must be from a recognized university and one-half of the credit hours completed for the degree must be in a subject(s) taught in the Nova Scotia public schools.
-An approved program of teacher education must include a minimum of 30 credit hours of professional study including practicum from a recognized university and result in teacher certification in the jurisdiction where it was completed.
+An approved program of teacher education must include a minimum of 30 credit hours of professional study including practicum or internship from a recognized university, and result in teacher certification in the jurisdiction where it was completed.